build a snowboard balance bar(1)

 A great tool for anyone who is serious about progressing fast and taking their riding to the next level.

-Finally, Gavin over at www.afterbang.co.uk wrote a similar post last year and you can read that here.
-He also has a video of him trying his balance beam out.
+Finally, Gavin over at www.afterbang.co.uk wrote a similar post last year.